 - Plantains: This is a distinct type of banana used in cooking.
 Several types of dishes are cooked with Plantains in many different countries.
-Although both have different flavor profiles, nutritional elements are the same in both.
+Although both have different flavor profiles, nutritional elements are the same.

 - Breakfast: Boost up your morning oat or cereal meal with slices of bananas to make it nutritious.

-- Banana Smoothie: Add roughly chopped bananas to blender and top up with yogurt or milk.
+- Banana Smoothie: Add roughly chopped bananas to the blender and combine with yogurt or milk.
 Blend until it becomes smooth and milky.
-If you are using less ripen bananas, add some honey to make it sweet and delicious.
+If you use less ripened bananas, add some honey to make it sweet and delicious.